ashikaacharya15/DataScienceProjects/README.md

 List of Academic Projects done during Spring 2020

+1. Machine Learning Projects.

-1. Linear Regression using Melbourne Dataset(Kaggle) in R.
+2. Linear Regression using Melbourne Dataset(Kaggle) in R.

-2. Implementation of Decision Tree using ID3 Algorithm and its comparison with Scikit-learn Decision Tree in Python.
+3. Sentiment Analysis of Twitter Tweets in R.